lbechberger/LearningPsychologicalSpaces/README.md

 - `'item_names'`: The list of item names for all the items (sorted in same way as `'items'`).
 - `'similarities'`: A quadratic matrix of similarity values.
 Both rows and columns are ordered like in `'items'`.
 Values of `nan` are used to indicate that there is no similarity rating available for a pair of stimuli.
 - `'dissimilarities'`: A quadratic matrix of dissimilarity values analogous to `'similarities'`.
 Here, values of 0 indicate missing similarity ratings.
+- `'category_names'`: A ordered list of category names, determines the order in which categories shall be iterated over in subsequent scripts.

 #### 2.1.5 Analyzing the Distribution of Similarity Ratings